 To make the pav bhaji:

 - 2 teaspoon oil

 - 2 onions very finely chopped

 - 1 cup matar/green peas boiled

 - 6-7 potatoes boiled and peeled

 - ½ cup water

-- ¼ tsp red food color mixed with little water
+- ¼ teaspoon red food color mixed with little water

 - freshly chopped coriander leaves